 Once again, the Rowmark women's U19 team showed their strength by placing strong at regional and national events all year.

 Juniors Elena Zipp and Anya Mulligan have had a fantastic season to date, with many top three finishes in the Regional FIS circuit.
-A highlight was when they both tied for first in GS at the Wild West classic in Jackson, WY!
-More podiums were captured when they traveled to chilly Lutsen, MN along with fellow teammate, Senior Camryn Glick.
-The Lutsen race series included top Jr. skiers and college athletes from around the country.
-All three girls—Glick, Zipp and Mulligan—had many fast runs with top three finishes.
-Junior Anya Biskupiak and Senior Addie Beasley fought hard this season, with some respectable finishes and brilliant runs.
-Both qualified for the Western Region Jr. Championships.
+A highlight was when they both tied for first in GS at the Wild West classic in Jackson, Wyoming!
+More podiums were captured when they traveled to chilly Lutsen, Minnesota, along with fellow teammate senior Camryn Glick.
+The Lutsen race series included top junior skiers and college athletes from around the country.
+All three girls—Camruyn, Elena, and Anya Mulligan—had many fast runs with top-three finishes.
+Junior Anya Biskupiak and senior Addie Beasley fought hard this season, with some respectable finishes and brilliant runs.
+Both qualified for the Western Region Junior Championships.

-On the men's side, Senior Scottie Bocock racked up some serious mileage traveling to numerous race series.
+On the men's side, senior Scottie Bocock racked up some serious mileage traveling to numerous race series.
 Scottie has been competing in the US Ski Team's National Performance Series, which includes various camps and competitions with other boys his age from all over the country.
-With many top 10 finishes to date, Scottie's best series has been the Western Region Jr. Championships (WRJC) in Schweitzer, ID where he placed first and second in the GS and sixth in the SL and the super-G. Other boys qualifying to the WRJC in Schweitzer, ID were Andrei Dan, Jake Bleil (injured), Greg Olszanskyj, Liam Michael, Alex Percy, and Ned Friedman.
+With many top-10 finishes to date, Scottie's best series has been the Western Region Junior Championships (WRJC) in Schweitzer, Idaho, where he placed first and second in the GS and sixth in the SL and the super-G. Other boys qualifying to the WRJC in Schweitzer were Andrei Dan, Jake Bleil (injured), Greg Olszanskyj, Liam Michael, Alex Percy, and Ned Friedman.
 Senior Liam Michael placed fifth and sixth in super-G along with an eight in the GS.
 Liam had numerous top 20 results in FIS races this year, as well as some crashes.

 The U16 group had another incredible year!
 The U16 Rowmarkers were on numerous podiums during the season-long IMD qualifying series.

-Qualifying for the upcoming U16 National Championships is Mary Bocock, Lindley Friedman, Carter Louchheim, along with seventh grader Harry Hoffman who dominated at the U14 Championships.
-The event will be held March 30 – April 4 in Mission Ridge, WA.
+Qualifying for the upcoming U16 National Championships is Mary Bocock, Lindley Friedman, and Carter Louchheim, along with seventh grader Harry Hoffman, who dominated at the U14 Championships.
+The event will be held March 30–April 4 in Mission Ridge, Washington.

-*Update 4/1/18: Mary Bocock won the Super-G at the U16 Nationals in Mission Ridge, WA!
+Update April 1, 2018: Mary Bocock won the Super-G at the U16 Nationals in Mission Ridge!

-For more results and photos, please visit Rowmark Ski Academy Facebook page.
+For more results and photos, please visit Rowmark Ski Academy's Facebook page.